 Law Enforcement services in the Town of Canandaigua are provided by the Ontario County Sheriff's Office and the New York State Police.
 The Ontario County Sheriff's Office provides 24-hour emergency services.
 They also provide an Emergency Response Team (ERT) for high risk emergencies.
-The Sheriff's Office Marine and Recreational Vehicle Division (MRV) responds to the needs of people on Canandaigua Lake or where traditional vehicles cannot reach.
+The Sheriff's Office Marine and Recreational Vehicle Division (MRV) responds to the needs of people on Canandaigua Lake or where traditional vehicles cannot reach and keeps a boat at Onanda Park for such uses.